mhowlett/NNanomsg/README.md

 ### Example

-A simple example is included in the source distribution.
+A simple C# example is included in the source distribution.

 ### Development Status